gnu-octave/pkg-control/README.md

 The easiest way to install the newest control package is to type

-  `pkg install -forge control`
+  `pkg install control`

+For installing a certain version x.y.z of the control package, you may

-Alternatively, you may download the package archive file `control-x.y.z.tar.gz` of one of the [releases](https://github.com/gnu-octave/pkg-control/releases) and install it by typing
+- download the package archive file `control-x.y.z.tar.gz` of one of the [releases](https://github.com/gnu-octave/pkg-control/releases) and install it by typing

-  `pkg install control-x.y.z.tar.gz`
+  `pkg install control-x.y.z.tar.gz` or
+- directly issue the command `pkg install "https://github.com/gnu-octave/pkg-control/releases/download/control-x.y.z/control-x.y.z.tar.gz"`

-### Creating and installing package archives
+### Creating and installing package archives from the sources

 You can also clone this repository (using the option `--recurse-submodules` since SLICOT is included as git submodule) and build the package archive file by yourself.
 For this, you can use the following commands: